aqy88/lychee-course/README.md

 ### Converting TSV Data into Hugging Face-compatible Dataset

-The `.tsv` files that the NB classifier uses are not directly compatible for use with `transformer_exercise.ipynb`.
+The `.tsv` files that the NB classifier uses are not directly compatible for use with `distilled-llm_exercise.ipynb`.
 The data in `aggregate_data.tsv` has already been converted for use with Hugging Faces into the `dataset` directory, but the `data_manip.py` script provided allows for an enabled user to do this conversion as well.

 ```bash
 # Ideally, `cd` into ./data-volume dir to run this script.